LordMaks/P-Cad/6/README.md

 ### Task

-* Import schema to Altium Designer by P-CAD PCB file
+* Creation of UGP and schematics in the Altium Designer environment

 ### result